LSU–Shreveport Pilots: History

-The program has had multiple players sign professional contracts and drafted in the Major League Baseball Draft, including three taken in the 2010 MLB Draft.
+The program has had multiple players sign professional contracts and were drafted in the Major League Baseball draft, including three taken in the 2010 MLB Draft.

 Basketball

 Men's

 The LSU–Shreveport Pilots men's basketball team competes in NAIA Division I. It has become one the top teams in the NAIA since the program was re-instated in 2003.
 The Pilots have won four regular season titles, seven of the last eight conference tournaments and an even more impressive nine consecutive trips to the NAIA National Tournament in Kansas City.
 The Pilots have been to the elite eight twice and the Fab Four once.